Frequently Asked Questions About Counseling

 Click here for my office address.
 You may park in any available and appropriate parking space.
 My office is located in building 1, suite 214 of the Mobile Office Park.
 There is a directory in the main lobby on the first floor with information about where to find me.

 Counseling services may be paid for by cash, check, or credit/debit card.
 I use a program called Ivy Pay for card payments.
 While I do not file therapy services through any managed care insurance provider, I can provide you with an out of network superbill to submit to your insurance provider for reimbursement.
 I choose not to work directly with insurance providers to ensure client confidentiality and the freedom to provide individualized therapeutic services to each of my clients.

 What if I want someone in my family to come to a counseling session?

 There may come a time when I make a recommendation or you decide that you want your partner, spouse, or a family member to come to counseling with you.
 Depending on the individual, we will determine whether or not it may be beneficial for the course of therapy to be changed.
 It is not uncommon for an important member of your life to attend a counseling session at some point throughout the course of therapy, but this decision is left entirely up to you.

 How do I get started in counseling?

 If you're wanting to learn more about whether I'd be a good fit as your counselor, please click here to learn how to contact me.
 Once you've decided to begin counseling, we'll schedule this together over the phone.
+If you feel confident and ready to begin therapy, you can request an appointment below.
 Before our first session I'll invite you to create an account through the client portal of my electronic medical records system, Simple Practice.

 Just yourself!
 Because my counseling practice is paperless, you'll be able to complete a little bit of paperwork electronically through the Simple Practice client portal before our first session.